-- Ph.D. with relevant research experience in taxonomy and/or systematics.
+- A Ph.D. with relevant research experience in taxonomy and/or systematics is required.

-- All formal requirements for the Ph.D. must be completed before the start of the fellowship, though degree receipt may be forthcoming.
+- All formal requirements for the doctoral degree must be completed before the start of the fellowship, though degree receipt may be forthcoming.

 Applications will be reviewed by a committee of Harvard faculty.
 The likelihood that the proposed work will result in the discovery and formal taxonomic description of animal species will be a critical consideration in the selection process.
 Preference will be given to applicants not currently affiliated with Harvard University, and to those who have received their doctoral degree within the previous three years.